jiml-mlai-bootcamp-ucberkeley/Capstone_1/README.md

 </table>

-#### File names with out "LatLong" provide micro level analysis for the location with the most houses.
+#### File names with out "LatLong" provide micro level (zip code level) analysis for the location with the most houses.
 ##### This approach worked well for NJ and NY, but not Connecticut, Massachusetts, and Pennsylvania.
 ##### There weren't sufficient number of houses in the latter 3 states to generate acceptable predictions and results.
 ##### Here is a sample of micro level analysis from NY.